eelcofolkertsma/mydcc/README.md

-this is about reading DCCREADME.md
+Not so easy. this is about reading DCCREADME.md